fkarg/fkarg.github.io/drafts/the-lean-startup.md

 ---
 Review of Eric Ries' 'mandatory reading for entrepreneurs'.

-This book has been on my wishlist for some time now, as it has been recommended from all over the place.
+This book has been on my wish list for some time now, as it has been recommended from all over the place.
 In some companies it apparently is something every new manager has to read.
 My interest is in startups as well, so this is a mandatory read at some point.
-I finally received it last Christmas and now got around to actually reading it in early July.
+I received it last Christmas and now got around to actually reading it in early July.

 * TOC